Join a wine club to discover the best wines.

 Still, there are certain general rules most people agree on.
 The best wines are complex and intense, with connoisseurs able to detect a variety of aromas in the nose and flavors in the taste and finish.
 Fruit flavors tend to predominate, but spices, flowers, chocolate, tobacco and even leather, earth and stone have been detected.
 In the best wines, these flavors are well balanced, so that no one overwhelms the others.
 The flavor should linger in the finish as long as possible, with new notes becoming detectable as the old notes fade.

 One of the leading judges of the world’s best wines is The Wine Advocate, a magazine founded by Robert M. Parker Jr. in 1978.
 Parker developed a 100-point rating system for wine which is still in use today.
 But as with books and movies, it’s important to always read the whole review, not just the rating number, to figure out if you’ll like the wine.
-Wine experts can give you more advice on finding the best wines.
-The best way to meet them is to join a wine club.
+Wine experts can give you more advice on finding the

 Best wines from a vineyard near St. Helena